vwood/vwood.github.com/_posts/2012-5-21-emacs-compile-on-save.md

 ================
 <p class="meta">21 May 2012</p>

 Compiling in emacs can be done with the `M-x compile` command.
-The defaults settings aren't so good.
+We also can use this to run scripts. `M-x compile` captures the output of the compilation (or script) and places it in a `*compilation*` buffer.
+The default settings aren't so good.
 So I'll share how to fix them.

 Replace compile with [smart-compile](http://www.emacswiki.org/emacs/SmartCompile) or [mode-compile](http://emacswiki.org/emacs/ModeCompile) as fast as you can.
 These both use the filename or major mode of a buffer to pick a compile command.
 Getting rid of the prompts about options or commands is the first step to getting automatic compilation (and faster feedback).
 Getting mode-compile is as easy as using [el-get](https://github.com/dimitri/el-get): `(el-get 'sync '(mode-compile))`